Jeju Island: Historical names

 Before the Japanese annexation in 1910, the island was usually known as Quelpart (Quelpaërt, Quelpaert) to Europeans; during the occupation it was known by the Japanese name Saishū.
-The name Quelpart coming from French language is attested in Dutch no later than 1648 and may have denoted the first Dutch ship to spot the island, the quelpaert de Brack around 1642, or rather some visual similarity of the island from some angle to this class of ships (a small dispatch vessel, also called a galiot).
+The name Quelpart coming from the French language is attested in Dutch no later than 1648 and may have denoted the first Dutch ship to spot the island, the quelpaert de Brack around 1642, or rather some visual similarity of the island from some angle to this class of ships (a small dispatch vessel, also called a galiot).

 The first European explorers to sight the island, the Portuguese, called it Ilha de Ladrones (Island of Thieves).

 The name "Fungma island" appeared in the "Atlas of China" of M. Martini who arrived in China as a missionary in 1655.

+Plants & animals whose scientific names describe them as coming from Jeju

+Numerous plants and animals have scientific epithets which describe them as "coming from" or being found on Jeju-do.
+(Many of these are found nowhere else.)